 1.50pm: Screen break

-2pm: Break-out discussion rooms on the theme of care.
+2pm: Break-out discussion rooms on the theme of activism.
 Each group will be given the same prompts to begin discussion.

 3pm: Wrap-up and close

-Spotlight talks – call for papers – now closed
+Spotlight talks – call for papers – deadline passed

 We are reserving time during the day’s schedule for a series of short (five-minute) spotlight talks by delegates.
 Through this session, we hope to provide a chance for delegates to share projects, experiences or research connected to the WCC UK’s aims.
-We are particularly interested in talks that address the AGM’s theme of care and caring; that highlight new, feminist, intersectional and gender-informed work in Classics, ancient history, classical reception or pedagogy (inside and outside the university sector); and that feature new work by postgraduate students and early-career researchers.
+We are particularly interested in talks that address the AGM’s theme of activism; that highlight new, feminist, intersectional and gender-informed work in Classics, ancient history, classical reception or pedagogy (inside and outside the university sector); and that feature new work by postgraduate students and early career researchers.
 If you would like more information or to volunteer to give one of these talks, please e-mail Liz Gloyn (liz.gloyn at rhul.ac.uk).
-The deadline for expressing interest was 5pm on Monday 3rd May.
+The deadline for expressing interest was noon on Thursday 14th April.

 Please feel free to pass on this CFP to anyone you think may be interested in participating or saving the date.